jack-bradshaw/monorepo/java/io/jackbradshaw/klu/README.md

 - [Once](https://github.com/jack-bradshaw/monorepo/blob/main/java/io/jackbradshaw/klu/concurrency/Once.kt): Ensures
   blocks of code are executed at most once.

 Implementations are available for the interfaces with a Nice* prefix on the name.
-For example the DoubleListBuffer is implemented by the NiceDoubleListBuffer.
+For example, DoubleListBuffer is implemented by NiceDoubleListBuffer.